About the Program

 USDA Regulation 7 CFR Part 15b requires substitutions or modifications in school meals for children whose disabilities restrict their diets.
 A child with a disability must be provided substitutions in foods when that need is supported by a signed statement from a licensed physician.

-If your child has a life-threatening allergy/disability, we can make a meal substitution for your child.
+If your child has a life-threatening allergy/disability related to consuming milk (anaphylaxis), we can make a meal substitution for your child.
 In order to do so we must obtain a medical note from a licensed physician that describes the child’s condition.
-Obtaining the physician’s phone number may help if there are any questions.
+Obtaining the physician’s phone number may help if you have questions.

 The physician’s statement must identify: